slmck/slmck.github.io/_posts/2016-10-17-a-new-series-the-gravettian.markdown

 ---
 published: true
-title: A new series: The Gravettian
+title: A new series:The Gravettian
 layout: post
 tags: [Paleolithic, Gravettian, ]
 ---